Home / 0620_w24_qp_31

 relights (1)

-Oxygen supports combustion.
-The standard test is to insert a glowing splint into the gas.
-If oxygen is present, the splint will relight.
+The test for oxygen involves inserting a glowing (but not burning) splint into the gas.
+If oxygen is present, it supports rapid combustion, causing the splint to relight brightly.

 Question 6